monk-ee/rabbitmq-zabbix/README.md

 3. Import the template to your zabbix server
 4. Restart the local zabbix agent

+##Changes
+ + Code wrapped around the shell script to handle a default vhost of /
+ + template items in discovery have been set to zabbix agent (active) value: 7

 ## Definite kudo's to some of the other developers around the web.
 In particularly,
 * Ptyhon Scripts: https://github.com/kmcminn/rabbit-nagios
 * Base idea for the Rabbit template:  https://github.com/alfss/zabbix-rabbitmq